emmanueltouzery/blog/posts/2018-04-05-prelude-type-guards.md

 So, no more casts in our `if` and `else`.
 That's already awesome, but we're just getting started!

-Before we move on further with type guards, note that talking about the `Option` case in particular, prelude.ts also offers a lpretty nice [match](http://emmanueltouzery.github.io/prelude.ts/latest/apidoc/classes/option.some.html#match) method on Option, enabling to do:
+Before we move on further with type guards, note that about the `Option` case in particular, prelude.ts also offers a pretty nice [match](http://emmanueltouzery.github.io/prelude.ts/latest/apidoc/classes/option.some.html#match) method on Option, enabling to do:

 ```java